jordilin/gitar/README.md

 ### Configuration

-Place your configuration file in a file under `$HOME/.config/gitar/api`.
+Place your configuration information in a file called `$HOME/.config/gitar/api`.
 You'll need to gather a read/write API token from your Gitlab/Github account.

 Configuration follows a properties file format.